 2012 was a year full of amazing television.
 Here’s the SLIS list of the Best TV Shows of 2012!

-(For those looking for TV related holiday presents just click on the title image to go over to Amazon or iTunes).
+(For those looking for TV related holiday presents just click on the title image to go over to Amazon ).

 Best Premium Cable Drama: Homeland

 Some say the Showtime drama wasn’t as strong as last season, but it’s still maddeningly intense.
 Carrie Matheson and Nicholas Brody have the most intriguing and damaged relationship ever seen in TV.
 And Saul Berenson remains a fascinating character, so Emmy and Golden Globes get it together and honor him this year!
 He’s just as integral to the show.
 And how about that season 2 finale?

 Game Of Thrones